Cumberland Falls

 Cumberland Falls, sometimes called the Little Niagara, the Niagara of the South, or the Great Falls, is a waterfall on the Cumberland River in southeastern Kentucky.
 Spanning the river at the border of McCreary and Whitley counties, the waterfall is the central feature of Cumberland Falls State Resort Park and is part of the Office of Kentucky Nature Preserves designated Wild River System.

 It is believed the current falls formed as the result of erosion from its original starting place at an escarpment far downstream.
 The site of the falls was occupied in pre-modern times by a variety of indigenous peoples, and more recently has passed through multiple private owners until eventually being donated, along with surrounding land to Kentucky in 1933.

-It is the only site in the Western Hemisphere where a moonbow is regularly visible.
+A moonbow is regularly visible at this site.

 History

 Formation

 It is believed that Cumberland Falls originated at the Pottsville Escarpment, near modern-day Burnside, Kentucky, and retreated to its current location approximately 45 mi upstream.
 In its retreat, the falls cut what is now the Cumberland River gorge, reaching depths in places of up to 400 ft.
 At its original location, the falls was taller than it is currently, and has lost height due to erosion as it moved upstream.
 It also carried a greater volume of water originally, because two major tributaries, the Laurel River and the Rockcastle River, both lie between the modern day location and the escarpment.
 The erosion of the underlying rock, and movement of the falls downward in height, and upstream in location will continue until the falls eventually disappears, and the river again becomes smoothly graded.